DiogoGravanita/Highschool-Student-Performance-Data-Analysis/README.md

 Students with internet access tend to achieve higher grades, suggesting a correlation between digital resources and academic success.
 Additionally, shorter travel times to school have a big positive impact on student performance, with most high-performing students having a commute of 15 minutes or less as can be observed by the table next to the Travel Time Graph.

 - Free Time Distribution:
-Free time distribution among students varies, with a significant portion reporting average to low free time availability.
+Free time distribution among students varies, with a significant portion reporting average to high free time availability.
 Understanding these dynamics can inform strategies to balance academic workload and leisure activities effectively.

 <br/><br/>